 Building on its decade of success, the Carton Council of North America has set ambitious goals for the future.
 By 2025, the Council aims to expand carton recycling programs to 16,254 schools, increase the U.S. recycling rate to 25%, and elevate household access to carton recycling to 75%.

-To achieve these objectives, the Council remains committed to financing and producing carton-recycling awareness campaigns, providing essential resources to optimize sorting processes, financing pilot projects, and facilitating connections between sellers and buyers of recycled carton bales.
+To achieve these objectives, the Council remains committed to financing and producing carton-recycling awareness campaigns, providing essential resources to optimise sorting processes, financing pilot projects, and facilitating connections between sellers and buyers of recycled carton bales.

 USA and Canada